How to Silence Your Inner Critic

 My Imposter Story

 When I was 26 years old, I started and incorporated a residential Real Estate company.
 I had been a realtor since I was 24 and had a novel idea for a different kind of real estate that provided a unique fee structure.

 This concept set us apart from the standard 6 or 7% other realtors charged.
-I got the idea from a guy who was a discount broker but didn’t offer full service to his clients.
+I got the idea from a guy who was a discount broker but he didn’t offer full service to his clients.
 I believed I could do both, so I got my brokers license and I set out to prove it.

 Starting a real estate company at my young age sounded crazy to some people but I had ambition and believed I could pull it off.
-Of course, even in those days, you needed thousands of dollars to get a business like this off the ground.
+Even in those days, you needed thousands of dollars to get a business like this off the ground.

 I began thinking I’m a fake, a fraud.
 Even when the business started to take off, I still felt like I wasn’t qualified and was fooling people.
-In those years you would say I lacked confidence, which was true, but now we have a name for it… Imposter Syndrome.
+In those years you would say I lacked confidence, which was true, but now we have a name for it… Imposter Syndrome Story.

 Despite early success, despite my skills and abilities, and the affirmation from trusted friends, in my mind I believed it’s only a matter of time before everyone discovers that I’m “faking it.”